 This article details how to watch network television using over the air digital signals.
-For a more comprehensive guide on everything, you need to know about enjoying all the TV and movies you want without a cable TV subscription, check out my guide to cable TV alternatives.
+For a more comprehensive guide on everything, you need to know about enjoying all the TV and movies you want without a cable TV subscription, check out my guide to watching TV without cable.

 Update: If you want to hear my account of what using a TV antenna entails, check out our TV Antenna episode of the Grounded Reason Podcast.
 It’s free!
 Click this link to listen on iTunes.
 If you don’t have an iOS device or iTunes installed on your PC check this show notes page for other options.

 Over the Air (OTA) TV signals are what many of us grew up watching before Pay TV convinced us all we needed cable.
 Did you know you can still OTA TV for free?
 Did you also know that broadcast TV signals are in crystal clear HD?
 Furthermore, it’s free!
 We can all watch local TV channels without cable, all you need is an OTA TV antenna and digital tuner.

 The majority of you already have a digital tuner built into your TV.
 Any television made after 2007 has a built in digital tuner, as mandated by U.S. law.
 If your TV is older than 2007 and you aren’t ready to upgrade, you can look into getting a digital converter box.